 8. Centers for Disease Control and Prevention. (n.d.).
 Preventing child maltreatment through the promotion of safe, stable, nurturing relationships between children and caregivers.
 Retrieved from: http://www.cdc.gov/ViolencePrevention/pdf/CM_Strategic_Direction--Long-a.pdf

 9. Murphey, D., et al. (2014).
 Are the children well?
 A model and recommendations for promoting the mental wellness of the nation’s young people.
 Child Trends and Robert Wood Johnson Foundation.
 Retrieved from: http://www.rwjf.org/en/library/research/2014/07/are-the-children-well-.html

 - Websites with Related Information

-- California Department of Public Health's Safe and Active Communities Branch
+- California Department of Public Health's Safe and Active Communities (SAC) Branch

 - Child Safety and Injury Prevention Professional Resource Brief, National Center for Education in Maternal and Child Health

 - Child Welfare Information Gateway, U.S. Dept. of Health and Human Services, Children’s Bureau